 Review of All Japanese All the Time www.alljapaneseallthetime.com

-All Japanese All the Time is a site that claims that with a significant amount of work, though doing the things you enjoy, you can become fluent in Japanese without ever taking a Japanese language class.
-The site itself is pretty inspiring, and certainly worth a look, but there are some points to keep in mind before embarking on the approach outlined on the site.
+All Japanese All the Time claims that through doing the things you enjoy, you can become fluent in Japanese without ever taking a Japanese language class.
+The site is inspiring, and certainly worth a look, but there are some points to keep in mind before embarking on the approach outlined on the site.

 First, the input before output principle is solid.
 This is definitely something you can and should apply to your studies.